adityaramesh/ctop/README.md

 # Introduction

-`ctop` is a C++ library that allows you to analyze CPU topology information obtained from the `CPUID` instruction.
+`ctop` is a C++ library that allows you to analyze system topology information.
+Much of this information is obtained from the `CPUID` instruction.
 This information is useful to have in multithreaded applications.